-Firstly we would use customer terms, rather than our own, from industry terms such as ‘top fruit’ meaning apples & pears, to customer terms like, Everyday fruit’ – How would this change our approach to this category?
-Secondly we would not promote sku’s that sat in the same circle, i.e. Not apples and pears promoted together, but instead promotions of a pear sku (Everyday), a melon sku (Treat), and a paw paw (Strange) – How might our promotional plan change?
+Firstly we would use customer terms, rather than our own, from industry terms such as ‘top fruit’ meaning apples & pears, to customer terms like Everyday fruit’ – How would this change our approach to this category?
+Secondly we would not promote SKUs that sat in the same circle, i.e. Not apples and pears promoted together, but instead promotions of a pear SKU (Everyday), a melon SKU (Treat), and pawpaw (Strange) – How might our promotional plan change?
 Thirdly, how would we restructure our people, our data, our offer in-store?

 Would you like to know more?

-Our Category Management Academy training course can help you to see your category more through the shopper’s eyes, which will in turn lead to you being a more effective Category Manager and your business being ahead of the ‘supplier pack’.
-To book this course, find out more, or get a quote, please click the ‘Contact Us Now!’ button below and paste these words into the form, ‘Booking/More/Price for the Category Management training course’:
+Our full Category Management Training or our e learning Category Management courses can help you to see your category more through the shopper’s eyes, which will, in turn, lead to you being a more effective Category Manager and your business getting ahead of the ‘supplier pack’.